fokusuma/DjangoHelper/README.md

 # DjangoHelper

-#### Simple helpers to speed up your Django development
+#### Streamlining Django Development with Simple Helpers
-As a developer, we often look for third party packages to speed up our development.
-In terms of the number of packages available, not all of them are actively maintained even though they are very helpful.
-That's why I learned to make my own helper that is easier to understand and maintain so as not to depend too much on third parties.
-This helper was created using many references, including existing packages that have the same function as well.
+As developers, we often seek third-party packages to boost our development speed.
+However, not all packages are actively maintained or even abondoned.
+That's why I decided to create my own helper—a tool that's easy to grasp and maintain, reducing dependency on third-party solutions.
+This helper draws inspiration from various references, including existing packages with similar functions.

-#### Is this helper helper well tested ?
+#### Is this helper well-tested?
-Of course no. ```We crash our production like real men```.
-Please use with caution 😆.
+Well, let's just say we like to live dangerousl ```We crash our production like real men``` Please use with caution 😆.

-#### Ideas and issues
+#### Share Your Thoughts and Challenges
-It's greatly appreciated if you have any ideas or issues, please open.
+Your ideas and issues are invaluable.
+Feel free to open up and share your thoughts!